-Here is a list of markets to get the best experience of Shopping in Hyderabad:
+Here is a list of 14 Best Markets to get the best experience of Shopping in Hyderabad:

 What to buy: Laad Bazar is firmly established for selling bangles of all kinds, the speciality being the Lacquer bangles from which the place acquired its name.
 Laad Bazar is in business for 200 years right from the time of the Nizams.
 The place also displays semi-precious stones, pearls, jewellery, Nirmal, Kalamkari paintings, products such as silverware, Bidri ware, and hand-woven materials of silk, cotton and also velvet, brocade, and gold embroidered fabrics, traditional Khara Dupattas, and perfumes.